Skip to content

 • Loops operate with a fixed number of iterations.
 Use tl.static_range(...) and tl.constexpr parameters.

-• Currently, tl.range is not supported.
+• Dynamic loops using tl.range are currently not supported.

 • Set keep_dims=True for reductions (tl.max, tl.sum)